lupas/vueber/docs/vueber-fire/getting-started/README.md

 ## Requirements

-Make sure you are using the newest Version of Vue.js installed and you **don't** have `vueber` installed in your project.
+Make sure you are using the newest Version of Vue.js installed in your project.

 If using Nuxt, add vueber to build.transpile in nuxt.config.js: